Plantar Fasciitis Treatment

 Plantar Fasciitis Massage:

 All forms of physical therapy, whether it is massage, mobilisations or manipulations provide you with short-term relief through the stimulation of mechanoreceptors.
 This can reduce your levels of pain, and therefore immediately after your treatment you may experience some symptom relief.
 We have found this can be useful if you have particularly high levels of pain, to facilitate long-term rehabilitation.

-It is important to remember that there is an inflammatory element to Plantar-Fasciitis and therefore pressing on it with a hard item is unlikely to help.
+It is important to remember that there is an inflammatory element to Plantar Fasciitis and therefore pressing on it with a hard plantar fasciitis ball is unlikely to help.
 Foam rolling areas, such as the calf and mid-foot may provide you with some relief.
 When using a frozen bottle of water, you are essentially numbing the area which can give short-term relief.

-Applying Plantar Fascia taping to your foot can reduce the intensity of your symptoms by reducing the amount of stretch that is placed on your plantar fascia when you walk.
-If it reduces your symptoms or alleviates them completely, then there is scope to argue that an orthotic may be beneficial in the short to medium term.
+Applying Plantar Fasciitis taping to your foot can reduce the intensity of your symptoms by reducing the amount of stretch that is placed on your plantar fascia when you walk.
+If plantar fasciitis taping reduces your symptoms or alleviates them completely, then there is scope to argue that an orthotic may be beneficial in the short to medium term.

 Plantar-Fasciitis has a love-hate relationship with loading.
 So what does this mean?

 Loading is any form of physical stress placed on a tissue, i.e. your step count, how much time you spend on your feet daily, how often or far you run.
 These are all forms of potential overload and need to be managed.
 However, to rehabilitate your plantar fasciitis you need to do a specific form of loading for the plantar fascia.
 Please follow this link to get your free rehabilitation plan.